tenebris-tech/sqs2gl/README.md

 Graylog host.
 If the HTTP POST fails, the message will be left in the queue.

 ### Development Status
-This is a stable beta build.
+This is a beta release.

 ### Installation
 1) Clone the repo and compile using "go build"